 Positive Discipline

 Building a child’s self-esteem and a positive self-worth is key in early development.
 The main goal we wish to reach when disciplining young children is to instill inner self-controls in the place of teacher-maintained external controls.
 Positive discipline allows children to focus on their good behaviors rather than negative.
 A child who fears adults may never be able to form proper attachments.
 Our ultimate objective is to help the child achieve responsibility for him/herself.

+We begin by arranging the environment to prevent discipline problems.
+This includes planning interesting activities, not asking children to be still for too long, and meeting their needs for food, rest, and active play.

+When disputes arise among children or between a child and teacher, the teacher will encourage a talking out process among those involved.
+The goal of this talking out process will be to acknowledge feelings and find solutions using children’s ideas whenever possible.
+If your child has had a difficult time, the staff will give you a verbal or written note which summarizes your child’s day.
+We will work together with the family to assure consistency at home and at school in working with the child, and all will be discussed in a confidential manner that is respectful to your family.

+Our methods of Positive Discipline Include:

+Encouraging children to solve problems through the use of words learning to acknowledge feelings and associate feelings with actions

+Redirect children to focus on a different activity in a positive manner

+Tell children what they can do, rather than what they can’t do

+Continual focus on building self-help skills in order to strengthen self-esteem and positive self-image

+Positive reinforcement and acknowledging appropriate behavior that should be continued in the future

+Assisting children in planning actions and language for similar situations in the future

+Modeling kind, patient, and gentle actions, words and behaviors

 Aggression Policy

 WACCC is responsible for the care and safety of all children attending the center.
 To this end, injuries to children by accident or as a result of aggression on the part of another child, are given full and immediate attention.
 Center staff recognizes that aggressive acts are often a developmental issue, and most children resolve this behavior in a timely manner.

+A child who may be overly aggressive or is repeatedly destructive of other children’s work may be asked to make an activity choice in another area if talking things through has not resulted in better self-control.
+Staff will continuously supervise children during disciplinary actions.

-In the event, however, that a child is repeatedly aggressive, including biting, hitting, kicking, and/or use of foul language, the administrative staff will discuss the behavior with the Head Teacher and Administrative Staff.
+In the event, however, that a child is repeatedly aggressive, including biting, hitting, kicking, and/or use of foul language, the teaching staff will discuss the behavior with the Education Manager and/or Executive Director.
 Each child involved in such behavior will be discussed confidentially, and the consequences for each child will be determined in an independent manner.
 Teachers will follow-up with parents regarding suggestions and strategies for halting the behavior.
 If determined necessary, the child and family will be connected to the proper agency for support or go through the referral process.

+Staff will never be abusive, neglectful, or use corporal, humiliating, or frightening punishment under any circumstances.
+Staff will never threaten to withhold or withhold food as a form of punishment.
+No child shall be physically restrained unless it is necessary to protect the safety and health of the child, another child, or adult.

 Mailboxes